Tips for Motorcycle Riding in Vietnam

 - Keep in mind the speed you are driving as you won’t be able to break so quickly when there is a second person on the back.

-Separation Distances When You Ride a Motorbike:
+Separation Distances When You Ride a Motorbike

-One of the biggest mistakes drivers and motorcycle riders make is not leaving enough stopping distance for bikes.
+One of the biggest mistakes drivers and motorcycle riders make when riding in Vietnam is not leaving enough stopping distance for bikes.
 A driver needs to be able to judge a safe separation distance at all times, in all kinds of traffic, in all weather and road conditions.
 Leave a generous following distance between your bike and the vehicle in front of you, and try to keep an escape route open to the side (onto the road shoulder, for example) if you can’t stop in time.

-Tips for Riding at Night:
+Tips for Riding at Night

-Despite the numerous dangers, you can safely ride at night providing that you take the right safety measures and if you’re aware of the potential dangers out there
+Despite the numerous dangers, you can safely ride at night providing that you take the right safety measures and if you’re aware of the potential dangers out there.

 - Adjust your headlight: When your bike came from the factory, the headlights were positioned in the standard way and unlikely that your riding position matched with your height is exactly the same as the factory specification.
 Open your owners manual and learn how to adjust your headlight or ask your motorbike rental company to do it.